corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 Overview
 -------

-The Zone service is a central store of configuration for CENM services for one or more zones and optionally their subzones.
-These CENM services can fetch their configuration from the Zone service, simplifying management of changes.
+Zone service is a central store of configuration for CENM services for one or more zones and optionally their subzones.
+These CENM services can fetch their configuration from Zone service, simplifying management of changes.
 They also provide functionality for managing lifecycle events of subzones, such as updating network parameters via flag days.

-The Zone service stores relevant configurations for services such as Identity Manager and Network Map, and deploys those configurations if needed, via the connected Angel service and its authentication token.
+Zone service stores relevant configurations for services such as Identity Manager and Network Map, and deploys those configurations if needed, via the connected Angel service and its authentication token.
 It also determines the subzone that you belong to and fetches the actions needed (for example, configuration change or lifecycle event) for that subzone at a given moment.
 If any action is required, it is sent to the associated Angel service.

-Run the Zone service
+Run Zone service
 ------------------------

-To run the Zone service you must specify:
+To run Zone service you must specify:

 ``` {.bash}
 java -jar zoneservice-<VERSION>.jar --enm-listener-port 5050 --admin-listener-port 5051 \